wilsonmar/wilsonmar.github.io/_posts/2020-05-09-github-actions.md

    ### on: scheduled actions

    The on: field is what tells GitHub Actions when to run.
+   The default trigger is git push.

-In this case, we're running the workflow anytime there's a push.
+   In this example, we're running the workflow anytime there's a push.

    <pre>on:
   push: